 Cut the Potatoes

 First, you'll either want to peel the potatoes...or not.
 Peeling the potatoes is optional and comes down to personal preference.
 Peeled or unpeeled, the cut is absolutely key when making fries.
-If you have a kitchen mandoline, this is the time to break it out and use it.
+If you have a kitchen mandoline this is the time to break it out and use it.
 If not, cut each potato in half the long way, lay the cut side flat on the cutting surface and cut into 1/2-inch to 1/4-inch slices.
 Stack these slices and cut into the same width sticks.
-Repeat with remaining potatoes.
+Repeat with the remaining potatoes.

 03 of 08

 04 of 08

 Bring at least two inches of oil in a large heavy pot to about 325 F. Once the oil is hot, fry the potatoes for about 5 minutes.
 Work in batches if you're making more than one or two potatoes' worth.
 Adding too many fries at one time will bring down the temperature of the oil and cause soggy fries.
 The fries should be cooked through but still as pale as they were when you put them in the oil.Continue to 5 of 8 below.

 Drain and Cool the Half-Done Fries

-Lift the fries out of the oil using a slotted spoon or frying basket.
-Drain them on a cooling rack (set over a baking sheet or pan to catch the drips) or on layers of paper towels.
+Lift the fries out of the oil using a slotted spoon or fry basket.
+Drain them on a cooling rack set over a baking sheet or on layers of clean paper towels.
 Let sit until completely cool—at least 30 minutes and up to several hours.

 Bring the oil up to the 350 F to 375 F range.
 Use a thermometer or test the oil by dropping a fry in it—the oil should immediately sizzle around the fry actively but not violently.
 If it sputters and sizzles aggressively, bring the temperature down until you get an active yet steady sizzle when you add a fry to the oil.